 Designed to acquaint and engage students with a social scientific approach in examining the role of gender in human behavior and society.
 Surveying social processes as they relate to gender's role in culture, society, and history encompasses the framework for this course.

-Prerequisite(s): HIST 101 HIST 102 HIST 105 HIST 106 POSC 200 POSC 210 PSYC 103, or SOCI 210 of assignments such as book critique, research paper, and content exam.
+Prerequisite(s): HIST 101 HIST 102 HIST 105 HIST 106 POSC 200 POSC 210 PSYC 103, or SOCI 210

 SOSC 490 - Seminar in Social Science